icshwi/e3training/workbook/chapter4.md

 ```
 Can we see the *.iocsh files with the installation path of e3?

-The e3 function **loadIocsh** is a similar function which EPICS function iocshLoad, but it acts differently.
+The e3 function **loadIocsh** is a similar function which EPICS function **iocshLoad**, but it acts differently.
 However, it gives us a modularized startup script which we can reuse in order to build up a startup script without considering technical details a lot.
+Even if we can use **loadIocsh**, **iocshLoad** is highly recommended.

 1. Please run the following commands to see which PVs exist in your IOC
 ```